atlassian/data-center-helm-charts/docs/docs/userguide/INSTALLATION.md

                  --version <chart-version> \
                  --values values.yaml
     ```

-!!!note "Values & flags"
-    * `<release-name>` the name of your deployment.
-You can also use `--generate-name`.
-    * `<product>` the product to install.
-Options include `jira`, `confluence`, `bitbucket`, or `crowd`.
-    * `<namespace>` optional flag for categorizing installed resources.
-    * `<chart-version>` optional flag for defining the [chart version](https://artifacthub.io/packages/search?org=atlassian&sort=relevance&page=1){.external} to be used.
-If omitted, the latest version of the chart will be used.
-    * `values.yaml` optional flag for defining your site-specific configuration information.
-If omitted, the chart config default will be used.
-    * Add `--wait` if you wish the installation command to block until all of the deployed Kubernetes resources are ready, but be aware that this may wait for several minutes if anything is mis-configured.

 !!!info "Elasticsearch for Bitbucket"
     We highly recommend you use an external Elasticsearch installation for Bitbucket.
 When you run more than one node you need to have a separate Elasticsearch cluster to enable code search.
 See [Bitbucket Elasticsearch recommendations](../examples/elasticsearch/BITBUCKET_ELASTICSEARCH.md).